DeeStarks/infiniti/README.md

 infiniti
 ├── adapters
 │   ├── client
-│   │    └── restapi                # Contains all REST API components (e.g. handlers, middlewares, etc.)
+│   │    ├── restapi                # Contains all REST API app components (e.g. handlers, middlewares, etc.)
+│   │    │   ├── constants          # Constants used accross the RESTAPI client.
-│   │       ├── handlers            # Contains all handlers for the REST API including the routes.
+│   │    │   ├── handlers           # Contains all handlers for the REST API including the routes.
-│   │       └── middleware          # Contains all middlewares for the REST API.
+│   │    │   └── middleware         # Contains all middlewares for the REST API.
+│   │    └── cli                    # Contains all CLI app components (e.g. handlers, etc.)
+│   │       └── handlers            # Contains all handlers for the CLI app.
 │   └── framework
 │       └── db                      # Contains all database components (e.g. models, migrations, etc.)
 │           ├── migrations          # Contains all migration files.